• Skip to primary navigation

 French lentils are smaller and more delicate than brown lentils.
 They have a distinctive slate-green color and a slightly peppery or nutty taste.
 They are known for their ability to hold their shape during cooking.

-• Cooking Time: They generally require about 20-25 minutes to cook.
+• Cooking Time: 20-25 minutes.

 Black Lentils (Beluga Lentils)